margittennosaar/github_study_materials/README.md

 # GitHub study materials

-In this repo, you find help material about GitHub I have made for my students.
-I will update the content of this repository based on needs.
+In this repo, you find help material about GitHub I collected for Business College Helsinki Full-Stack Developer program students.
+Content will be updated based on need.

 ## Installation